42nd Street Theatre Breaks are no longer available at the Theatre Royal Drury Lane.

 The mother of all showbiz musicals – The Telegraph

 Utterly moreish extravaganza of glitz – The Times

 Recieving nightly standing ovations, this highly anticipated new production of 42nd Street arrived in London with an all-singing, high-kicking cast of over 50 singers and dancers who exploded on to the West End’s biggest stage, Theatre Royal Drury Lane, in front of the HRH the Duchess of York on its press night.

 Featuring the iconic songs We’re In The Money, Lullaby of Broadway, Shuffle Off To Buffalo, Dames, I Only Have Eyes For You and 42nd Street.
-Book Now.

 Mark Bramble, co-author of the book for the original Broadway and West End productions of 42nd Street and director of the 2001 Tony Award® winning revival of 42nd Street, returns to direct the new West End production.

 42nd Street is at the Theatre Royal Drury Lane in Covent Garden.
 Being in the heart of Theatreland, you are spoilt for choice with regards to accommodation – our favourites include the St Giles Hotel, Strand Palace Hotel, the Radisson Blu Edwardian Mercer Street, The Savoy and the Waldorf.
 However, as Covent Garden underground station is a 5 minute walk away you can easily get to the theatre from most areas of London: especially those on the Piccadilly Line and in areas such as Finsbury Park (to the north), Gloucester Road and Earls Court (to the west) you will often find they are cheaper too!